The Working Holiday Visa to Austria

 This is the perfect chance to learn or brush up on German.
 Babbel is partnering with pvtistes.net to offer 20% off on language courses (learn more).
 Also check out our other deals for working holiday makers.

-You must be between 18 and 30 years old.
-You can apply before your 18th birthday, but the start of the visa must not occur before you turn 18.
+Applicants of all nationalities must be between 18 and 30 years old.
+You can apply before your 18th birthday, but the visa cannot start until you turn 18.
 You must apply before your 31st birthday.

 You must have a passport that is valid for the entire duration of your working holiday and for at least three months after the visa expiry date.
 Your passport must have at least two blank pages.